deokudev/speedetail-homepage/src/app/start-guide/how-to-write-markdown-notes/page.md

 Now, you could sketch these on any piece of paper, but you choose a drafting table.
 Why?
 Because it's tailored for your work.
 It has the right tools and features for productive work.
 With Markdown, you don't write notes, you craft them.
-And, Inkdrop is the best tool for crafting.
+And, Speedetail is the best tool for crafting.

 ## What can I do with Markdown? 📝

-Inkdrop lets you format text in many ways.
+Speedetail lets you format text in many ways.
 Here are some basic examples:

 - `# Headings`.
 The more `#` you use, the smaller the heading. `## Heading` gives you a second-level heading.
 - \*_Italicized_\* and \*\*bold\*\* text-> _Italicized_ and **bold** text.